samihabakri/D2S-Dataverse/README.md

 * Linux based operating system (Ubuntu)
 * Check if Java 8.0 is installed to the environment, if not use this command:
 `sudo apt install openjdk-8-jdk`
-* Start by cloning dataverse-docker (from IQSS) to `~/TUWien` directory using this command: `https://github.com/IQSS/dataverse-docker.git`
+* Start by cloning dataverse-docker (from IQSS) to `~/` directory using this command: `https://github.com/IQSS/dataverse-docker.git`
-* Then, execute the `initial.bash` file from the new cloned repository.
+* Then, execute the `initial.bash` file from the new cloned repository using this command `sudo ./initial.bash`.

 > stick to the directory preferences if you want to benefit from `.bash` file that I will add to facilitate build and deployment, and to get the best of below instructions
 * Install Docker using this command: `sudo apt install docker.io`
 * Install Docker-Compose (follow the steps in [this article](https://linuxize.com/post/how-to-install-and-use-docker-compose-on-ubuntu-18-04/) to do so
-* Go to the cloned directory (`~/TUWien/Dataverse-docker`) and perform the next commands to build and start the dataverse instance:
+* Go to the cloned directory (`~/dataverse-docker`) and perform the next commands to build and start the dataverse instance:
   * sudo docker-compose build
   * sudo docker-compose up